titomncl/Odin/docs/source/usage.md

 Now the project path is specified, you can create as many projects as you want.

 ## Update Odin
-If an update is available, a message box will show up telling you if you want to download the new version of Odin.
+If an update is available, a message box will show up asking you if you want to download the new version of Odin.
-You can abort the update and say the soft you don't want to be reminded about future updates.
+You can abort the update and say the software you don't want to be reminded about future updates.

 You can tell Odin to check about new beta updates by checking the option in the `Update` tab.